Searching for Axial Neutral Current Non-Standard Interactions of neutrinos by DUNE-like experiments: Forecasting the bounds on axial NSI

 In the previous section, we studied the dependence of the deviation of the number of events on NSI for different combinations of $\epsilon^{Au}$, $\epsilon^{Ad}$ and $\epsilon^{As}$.
 In this section, to compare our forecast with the existing constraints discussed in sect.~\ref{CHARM-NuTeV}, we study the cases that only $\epsilon^{Au}$ or $\epsilon^{Ad}$ is non-zero.
 We also focus on the benchmark point $\epsilon^{Au}/\epsilon^{Ad}=1$ for two reasons: (1) This benchmark is unconstrained by SNO; (2) For $\epsilon^{Au}=\epsilon^{Ad}$, the isospin symmetry is preserved which from the model building point of view is favored.
 We will also consider the possibility of testing the non-trivial SNO solution ($\epsilon_{\tau \tau}^{Au}- \epsilon_{\tau \tau}^{Ad}\simeq-1.5$) which is still allowed for an arbitrary ratio of $\epsilon^{Au}/\epsilon^{Ad}$.
 Moreover, we shall forecast the bounds on $\epsilon^{As}$ from the ND and the FD of a DUNE-like experiment.

 The CC events as well as the resonance neutrino interaction events may be misidentified as a signal for DIS NC interactions.
-The backgrounds to the neutrino quark NC DIS signal are mainly composed of the neutrino quark total CC interactions plus the neutrino quark resonant NC interactions.
+The backgrounds to the neutrino quark NC DIS signal are mainly composed of misidentified neutrino quark total CC interactions plus misidentified neutrino quark resonant NC interactions.
+Since the muons produced in the CC interactions of $\nu_\mu$ are quite distinctive, the probability of misidentifying them as NC event is expected to be low ({\it i.e.,} $O(10 \%)$).
+Due to oscillation, the neutrino flux at the far detector will contain a $\nu_\tau$ component which, if energetic enough, can produce $\tau$ via CC interactions.
+In 65 \% of cases when $\tau$ decays hadronically, the probability of misidentifying it as a NC event is high.
+However, the total number of $\nu_\tau$ CC events will be less than 1 \% of $\nu_\mu$ CC events \cite{MammenAbraham:2022xoc} so even if all of the events are misidentified, their impact in our results will be negligible.
 We can therefore write